 Engage, Educate & Empower

-Man Anchor was created in May 2017 with the hope to promote positive change in the way men addresses health and in particular mental health.
-Over the years Man Anchor has grown into a movement that’s support both male and female mental wellbeing through education and awareness.
-We believe that through our education and awareness programs we can empower the community to create positive change and a sustainable model to support the wellbeing of our friends, family and the wider community.
+Man Anchor was created in May 2017 with the hope to promote positive change in the way men address health and in particular mental health.
+Over the years Man Anchor has grown into a movement that supports both male and female mental wellbeing through education and awareness.
+We believe that through our education and awareness programs we can empower the community to create positive change and a sustainable model to support the wellbeing of our friends, family, and the wider community.

 “I believe knowing the signs of a mental health disorder like depression is just as important as knowing resuscitation.”